9-5-pursuit/module-three-study-guide/01-npm-for-react.md

 ```

 ## Importing JSON

 - What's different about importing JSON compared to other imports?
+- Do we need to `assert` the data type for JSON in the latest version of React?

 ```js
 import donuts from "./donuts.json" assert { type: "json" };
 ```